michaelschnyder/oidc-angular/README.md

 To install oidc-angular use bower
 ``bower install oidc-angular -save``

-Inject the `$auth`-Provider while to setup the library while configuring the Angular-Application
+Inject the `$auth`-Provider to setup the library while configuring the Angular-Application

 ```javascript